nardew/cryptoxlib-aio/README.md

-# cryptolib-aio 2.0.0
+# cryptoxlib-aio 3.0.0

 [![](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-365/) [![](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-374/)

-`cryptolib-aio` is a compact Python library providing access to REST and WEBSOCKET API of selected crypto exchanges.
+`cryptoxlib-aio` is a compact Python library providing access to REST and WEBSOCKET API of selected crypto exchanges.

-`cryptolib-aio` is designed as an asynchronous library utilizing modern features of Python and those of supporting asynchronous libraries (mainly [async websockets](https://websockets.readthedocs.io/en/stable/) and [aiohttp](https://aiohttp.readthedocs.io/en/stable/)).
+`cryptoxlib-aio` is designed as an asynchronous library utilizing modern features of Python and those of supporting asynchronous libraries (mainly [async websockets](https://websockets.readthedocs.io/en/stable/) and [aiohttp](https://aiohttp.readthedocs.io/en/stable/)).

 ### Main mission
-Today there are numerous existing libraries targeting similar audience as `cryptolib-aio`.
+Today there are numerous existing libraries targeting similar audience as `cryptoxlib-aio`.
 In order to achieve the broadest coverage of exchanges the supported API is often limited, the most apparent example being lack of _websockets_.

-The mission of `cryptolib-aio` is to:
+The mission of `cryptoxlib-aio` is to:

 - serve as a single entry point for various crypto exchanges
 - provide full REST API as well as full implementation of exchange's _**websockets**_.
 For free and without subscription plans.

-Full support of websockets is the corner stone of `cryptolib-aio` which attempts to set `cryptolib-aio` apart from existing solutions which either do not provide websocket support or do not provide it for free.
+Full support of websockets is the corner stone of `cryptoxlib-aio` which attempts to set `cryptoxlib-aio` apart from existing solutions which either do not provide websocket support or do not provide it for free.

 You will also find out that our subject of interest are often smaller exchanges (by world standards) not enjoying a seat in the mainstream crypto libraries.

-Disclaimer: By no means we are suggesting that existing libraries are inferior to `cryptolib-aio`, they just appeal to different endusers.
+Disclaimer: By no means we are suggesting that existing libraries are inferior to `cryptoxlib-aio`, they just appeal to different endusers.

 ### Features
 - access to REST API as well as full support of websockets for selected exchanges (given websockets are provided by the exchange)